Skip to main content

 Batch Deployment is used to deploy a schedule or package at a future date and time.
 It requires an OpCon system that is used to schedule the deployment at the requested date and time.

 The Batch Deploy consists of selecting the schedule or package for deployment, the target OpCon server, and, if required, transformation rules.
 Once this selection is complete, the Batch Deploy button can be selected, which will then request the date and time of the deployment.
-The user must also enter their OpCon Deploy password.
+You must also enter your OpCon Deploy password.

 Batch Deployment Process Overview

-OpCon Deploy then injects either a DEPLOY_SCHEDULE or DEPLOY_PACKAGE task into the BATCH_DEPLOY schedule using the OpCon RestAPI.
-If the task is injected correctly into the BATCH_DEPLOY schedule, a successful completion message is displayed to the user and a record is inserted into the Deployment table, indicating that the schedule or package has been scheduled for future deployment.
+OpCon Deploy then injects either a DEPLOY_SCHEDULE or DEPLOY_PACKAGE job into the BATCH_DEPLOY schedule using the OpCon RestAPI.
+If the job is injected correctly into the BATCH_DEPLOY schedule, a successful completion message is displayed and a record is inserted into the Deployment table, indicating that the schedule or package has been scheduled for future deployment.

 Deployment Record Showing Scheduled Deployment

-The following message will be displayed if OpCon Deploy is unable to schedule the task for future deployment:
+The following message will be displayed if OpCon Deploy is unable to schedule the job for future deployment:

 Deployment Scheduling Error Message

-• An OpCon system must be identified to schedule the deployment tasks.
+• An OpCon system must be identified to schedule the deployment jobs

 • The Schedule definition BATCH_DEPLOY must be installed on the system.
 The schedule is available in the templates (BATCH_DEPLOY.json) directory of the client software.
-The machine name, directory, and the user code that the tasks run under need to be transformed to match the target environment.
+The machine name, directory, and the user code that the jobs run under need to be transformed to match the target environment

-• The BATCH_DEPLOY schedule must be available in the daily so the tasks can be added to the schedule (set auto build values as required).
+• The BATCH_DEPLOY schedule must be available in the daily so the jobs can be added to the schedule (set auto build values as required)

-• The OpCon Deploy Client software must be installed on a Windows system that has an associated Windows LSAM (the installation directory must be transformed to match the environment).
+• The OpCon Deploy Client software must be installed on a Windows system that has an associated Windows agent (the installation directory must be transformed to match the environment)

 The database contains a BatchScheduleServer definition that must be modified to point to the OpCon system that will be used to perform the batch scheduling.

-The Server Address field defines the connection to the OpCon RestAPI using TLS (you will be required to enter a port number in the Server Port field – enter 9011).
+The Server Address field defines the connection to the OpCon RestAPI using TLS (enter port 9011 in the Server Port field).

 The definition requires OpCon API Port number (9010) and Using TLS must be selected.